Nowash1/Nowash1/README.md

 # Hi,
 ### I'm a a developer in the **United States**.
 I primarily work in C/C++, Rust, and TypeScript.  👋

-- Currently aspiring to attend the Univeristy of Munich in Germany.
+- Commiting to attend the Technical Univeristy of Munich in Munich, Germany.
 - Developing an intermediate language & standard for transpiling purposes.

 ## Contact Me